mrocklin/blog/_posts/work/2013-03-28-SymPy-Theano-part-2.md

 {% endhighlight %}

-In SymPy we create both an unevalated derivative and a fully evaluated and sympy-simplified version.
-We translate each to Theano, simplify within Theano, and then count the number of operations both before and after simplificaiton.
+In SymPy we create both an unevaluated derivative and a fully evaluated and sympy-simplified version.
+We translate each to Theano, simplify within Theano, and then count the number of operations both before and after simplification.
 In this way we can see the value added by both SymPy's and Theano's optimizations.

 {% highlight python %}
-exprs = Derivative(expr, x), simplify(expr.diff(x))
+exprs = [Derivative(expr, x),    # derivative computed in Theano
+         simplify(expr.diff(x))] # derivative computed in SymPy, also sympy-simplified

 for expr in exprs:
     fgraph = fgraph_of(expr)